Name: Collins Creek Picnic Area

 With 182 picnic sites, Collins Creek is the largest of the picnic areas in the park.
 Each picnic site contains a picnic table and grill.

 A large pavilion accommodates an additional 70 persons.
 Four charcoal grills and 15 picnic tables at the pavilion allow large groups to easily picnic together.
 Reservations for the pavilion can be made at Recreation.gov.
-A small fee applies.
+A fee of $25.00 applies to the pavilion use.

 Collins Creek Picnic Area Pavilion | Great Smoky Mountains National Park